humpbackdev/humpback/README.md

 In order to access the cli, you should run `docker ps`, find the cli container and then run `docker exec -it <id> bash`.
 Now, you can run commands like drush, ahoy, composer, node, grunt, python, etc inside the container.

 Have fun!

+## Ahoy commands

+Some helpful commands are included using useful ahoy cli utility.
+In order to use them, you must install ahoy (https://github.com/ahoy-cli/ahoy) and then `ahoy help`